Saunak-Bhattacharjee/Latent-Masked-Video-Models-for-Temporal-Progression/README.md

 ### Latent Space Trajectory

 The animation below shows a single `human_creation` video (`people_04`) moving through the VideoMAE latent space over time.
 Each frame shows the model's current position (red star) against the background of all other validation frames (grey dots).
-The path traces a consistent directed movement — rather than a random walk — demonstrating that VideoMAE's latent space organises temporal progression as coherent geometric motion.
+The path traces a consistent directed movement, rather than a random walk, demonstrating that VideoMAE's latent space organises temporal progression as coherent geometric motion.

 ![VideoMAE Latent Trajectory](Figures/VideoMAETemporalLatentSpaceTrajectory.gif)
 *Figure 2: Animated UMAP trajectory for video `people_04` (human_creation category).
 The red star moves through the latent space as time progresses across all 8 temporal positions.
-The directed path confirms that temporal progression corresponds to structured geometric displacement in the latent space — not random drift.*
+The directed path confirms that temporal progression corresponds to structured geometric displacement in the latent space.*

 ### Linear Probe: Category Classification